0xTCG/sequre/README.md

 **Note:** Each run bellow is executed in a local setup.
 Online run is also possible.
 See [example](#online-run) above for a step-by-step guide and/or [Sequre's network config](#sequres-network-config) for details.

-Example invocation of unit tests in an online network environment at three computing parties: (use multiple terminals for clear output)
+Example invocation of unit tests in a `localhost` in an online network environment: (use multiple terminals for clear output)
 ```bash
 srcipts/run.sh tests --unit 0 & \
 srcipts/run.sh tests --unit 1 & \